ASPSF accepts spring 2023 scholarship applications

-On Aug.
-15 Arkansas Single Parent Scholarship Fund, or ASPSF, began accepting scholarship applications for the spring 2023 semester at aspsf.org/apply now.
+Arkansas Single Parent Scholarship Fund, or ASPSF, is now accepting scholarship applications for the Spring 2023 semester at aspsf.org/applynow.
 The deadline to apply is Oct.
 15.

 ASPSF awards scholarships up to $1,200 to eligible single parents living in Arkansas who are attending college or obtaining technical training.
-It assists both part-time and full-time single parent students pursuing postsecondary education, including associate degrees, bachelor’s degrees, and certificate programs.
+It assists part-time and full-time single parent students pursuing postsecondary education including associate degrees, bachelor’s degrees and certificate programs.
 Last year, ASPSF awarded more than 1,400 scholarships totaling $1.4 million across the state.

-“ASPSF has given me the chance to complete my degree and provide for my child,” Victoria Gibbs, a scholarship recipient who studied health services administration at University of Central Arkansas, said.

 Eligibility guidelines are available at aspsf.org/eligibility.
-In addition to being a single parent in Arkansas, criteria includes having a GED or high school diploma, a 2.0 GPA, and a household income typically not more than 250 percent of Federal Poverty Guidelines.
+In addition to being a single parent in Arkansas, criteria include having a GED or high school diploma, a 2.0 GPA, and a household income typically not more than 250 percent of federal poverty guidelines.

-For more information about ASPSF, please contact Program Manager Daphne Scott at 501-588-2902 or dscott@aspsf.org.
+For more information about ASPSF, contact Program Manager Kim Paul-Williams at (870) 280-3253 or kpaul williams@aspsf.org.

 (0) comments